Funny the interesting conversations you can have when out driving.

 You actually write out a pretty comprehensive list of wants and don’t-wants.
 You’re going to be in that home for a long while and you definitely want to make sure it fulfills your requirements.

 Be it close to public transport, shops, local clubs, whatever.

 Your buying radar is suddenly alerted and reacts whenever you’re reading the paper about housing, driving around, and seeing a For Sale sign – you know the drill.

 So What About A Life Partner?

 So you’re unattached and, like most people, would love to have someone in your life that you can deeply love and be deeply loved.

 How do we find that person?

-Mostly by pure accident, visiting all the wrong places and winding up dating people who you’ve dated before (in character or behaviour).
+Mostly by pure accident, visiting all the wrong places, and winding updating people who you’ve dated before (in character or behavior).